 Bears feel safer under the cover of darkness so a lit yard may be less attractive to them.
 Having motion detectors for your flood lights is a great idea if you have bears visiting your bird feeders at night.
 I don’t know personally how effective lights are at deterring bears, but a light turning on would indicate to the bear that someone or something has entered the area and that may be enough for it to move along.

 Here are some LED motion activated flood lights you can order from Amazon.
 You can also try a predator guard LED light like this one that is advertised to deter black bears as well as smaller animals.

 9. Sprinklers with motion detectors

 This kind of combines motion detector floodlights and super soakers!
 Suddenly getting sprayed with water while look for any type of food would likely run any type of animal off.
-Here’s a motion-activated sprinkler you can get on Amazon that has both day and night detection modes at a good price.
+Here’s a motion-activated sprinkler you can get on Amazon that is made specifically with animals in mind.

 10. Store extra bird seed properly